metreeca/metreeca-core/src/docs/references/jsonld-format.md

 <label> ::= <shape-defined label> | <system-inferred-label>
 ```

-Property labels are either defined in the target shape using
+Property labels are either explicitly in the [field](../javadocs/com/metreeca/json/shapes/Field.html) definition or
-the [label](../javadocs/com/metreeca/json/shapes/Meta.html#label-java.lang.String-) annotation or inferred by the system
-on the basis of the property IRI.
+inferred by the system on the basis of the field IRI.

 !!! warning JSON-LD keywords (i.e. object field names staring with `@`) are reserved for system use.